jhelbert/celestrium-example/README.md

 **See the source for more details.**

-## Better Interface with Cooler Plugins
+## Visualization of a Random Graph

-Run the server and go to [http://localhost:8080/random.html](http://localhost:8080/random.html) to see a randomly generated graph and use some cool plugins.
+Run this repo's server and go to [http://localhost:8080/random.html](http://localhost:8080/random.html) to see a randomly generated graph and use some cool plugins.

 ![image](https://f.cloud.github.com/assets/1418690/1470986/0924b8ec-45d0-11e3-8fb5-059e00b4a34e.png)